Ultimate precision limit of noise sensing and dark matter search: Results

 In Fig.~\ref{fig:ScanRate_idealDMS}(b), we also observe a minimum point of the total Fisher information with respect to the squeezing gain $G\equiv1+2N_{\rm S}+2\sqrt{(1+N_{\rm S})N_{\rm S}}$ for the squeezed vacuum source (blue dashed), in contrast to the monotonicity of all other sources.
 Indeed, the peak at $\tilde\gamma_m=1$ competes with the overcoupling limit at $\tilde\gamma_m=\infty$ as shown Appendix~\ref{app:QFI_UB_total}.
 After $G$ increases beyond a specific threshold, the overcoupling limit always dominates, which increases linearly with $G$.
 The linear growth at large $G$ verifies Eq.~\eqref{eq:ScanRate_SV_overcouple}, as $G\sim 4N_{\rm S}$ when $N_{\rm S}$ is large.

 Finally, we address the total Fisher information enabled by the TMSV source,

 where in the last step we take the low temperature limit of $n_T\ll1$.
-In the over coupling limit of $\tilde{\gamma}_m\to\infty$, the maximum achieves the upper bound exactly \be \mathbb{J}^\star_{ \rm TMSV}=\mathbb{J}^\star_{ \rm UB}, \ee as we can verify in Fig.~\ref{fig:ScanRate_idealDMS} by comparing $\mathbb{J}^\star_{ \rm TMSV}$ (red dashed) with the upper bound $\mathbb{J}^\star_{ \rm UB}$ (black dot-dash).
-We also note that in general TMSV performance overwhelms the single-mode squeezing by a large factor $1/n_T$.
+In the over coupling limit of $\tilde{\gamma}_m\to\infty$, the maximum achieves the upper bound \be \mathbb{J}^\star_{ \rm TMSV}\simeq \mathbb{J}^\star_{ \rm UB}, \ee as we can verify in Fig.~\ref{fig:ScanRate_idealDMS} by comparing $\mathbb{J}^\star_{ \rm TMSV}$ (red dashed) with the upper bound $\mathbb{J}^\star_{ \rm UB}$ (black dot-dash).
+We also note that in general TMSV performance overwhelms the single-mode squeezing by a large factor $1/n_T$. \QZ{As expected, the TMSV source yields an increasing advantage proportional to $G$ over the vacuum limit.}